marco-interact/colmap-mvp/docs/logs/DIAGNOSIS_SUMMARY.md

 ### The Issue:

-**Your Northflank frontend service has the wrong environment variable set.**
+**Your frontend service has the wrong environment variable set.**

 The config files are now correct, but the **live deployed frontend** still has the old wrong value.
-You must update it in the Northflank UI.
+You must update it in your deployment platform UI.

 ---